 It’s important not to buy just any old brand of matcha tea.
-Many brands market matcha tea that aren’t true matcha.
-The better brands will be slightly pricier than cheap versions you find at the grocery store, and this indicates their higher quality.
+Many brands market matcha tea that isn’t true matcha.
+The better brands will be slightly pricier than the cheap versions you find at the grocery store, and this indicates their higher quality.
 Check the label on all matcha you buy.
 It should only include 100 percent matcha green tea leaves and preferably be organic and ceremonial grade, which indicates it’s produced in the same, minimally-processing method of green tea consumed in Japan and will ensure it contains no pesticides.

 The color should also be a bright green, not a muddy greenish-brown color, which indicates it’s been more heavily processed or is a cheaper variety of matcha.

 Most matcha is sold in 2-4 ounce containers and ranges anywhere from $15.00-$50.00 per container.
 These are definitely not cheap but will last at least three months if you use a half teaspoon per day.

 How do you like to enjoy matcha green tea?

 We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!